Fastest Memory Cards For The Canon T7i / 800D

 In-Camera Speeds: 70.71 MB/s

-Kingston has been a very reliable and trusted brand for years.
-The Kingston UHS-I memory card is almost always in the top 5 fastest memory cards and their U3 memory card works great in the Canon T7i.
+Recommended UHS-I memory card Canon T7i 800DKingston has been a very reliable and trusted brand for years.
+The Kingston UHS-I memory card is almost always among the top 5 fastest memory cards, and its U3 model works great with the Canon T7i.
 I highly recommend this card as an alternative to the Sandisk.- Amazon

 Camera Specs